Art & Music

 AP Studio Art (11th & 12th Grade Elective)

 In this two-year class taken during the junior and senior year, AP Studio Art students will work toward the development of a comprehensive portfolio that may meet requirements for entry into college-level fine art classes.
 Students will investigate three necessary portfolio components: Quality, Concentration and Breadth.
 They will be expected to master concept, composition and execution of ideas.
 In addition, students have to research and prepare a concentration proposal by the end of first semester.
 The concentration must contain a body of work that is developed from an investigation of an idea or plan of action.
 In constructing the portfolio, students will explore critical characteristics and do creative thinking.
 Students learn how to seek out creative problems that are interesting and challenging, and use goal-setting, informed decision-making and problem solving skills to pursue their own artistic interest.
 Students are responsible for demonstrating mastery at using the elements of art to organize the principles of design in their work.
 Pre-Requisite: Teacher Approval.
-11th graders will be enrolled in SAS Studio Art.
+11th graders will be enrolled in AP Studio Art.